All Episodes

 He's nervous because he's doing things that just aren't done.

-You know, somebody's gonna do that.
+You know, somebody's going to do that.

-Normally presidents don't try to set foreign policy or new economic policy while the actual president is still in office.
+Normally, presidents don't try to set foreign policy or new economic policy while the actual president is still in office.

-If you look like with the Taiwan thing, if this was this brilliant thinking ahead of the curve kind of new strategy, setting the tone kind of thing, why did the Trump team put out Mike Pence, his vice president, and Kellyanne Conway to say this is not a big deal, they just called us, this is a minor thing.
+If you look like with the Taiwan thing, if this was this brilliant thinking ahead of the curve kind of new strategy, setting the tone kind of thing, why did the Trump team put out Mike Pence, his vice president, and Kellyanne Conway to say this is not a big deal.

 The messaging on a lot of these sorts of things doesn't seem to be as thought through.

-And Trump is uh is not doing it.
+And Trump is not doing it.

-You don't want to talk about fake news.
+You don't want fake news.

 How about fake polling?